hotwax/poorti/README.md

-# Fulfillment Center Manager
+# Poorti

-Fulfillment Center Manager is a suite of microservices designed to streamline the management of fulfillment facilities, including mini-warehouses and retail stores.
-It automates the order fulfillment process and optimizes inventory management within these locations.
+Poorti, an Order Fulfillment Manager application is a suite of microservices designed to streamline the order fulfillment process at fulfillment facilities, including mini-warehouses and retail stores.

 ## Project Overview

-The project repository is hosted at [GitHub - Fulfillment Center Manager](https://github.com/hotwax/fulfillment).
+The project repository is hosted at [GitHub - Poorti](https://github.com/hotwax/poorti).
 The software is licensed under the ASL 2.0 open-source license.

 ### Features

-- **Automated Order Fulfillment:** Streamlines and automates the order processing workflow.
+- **Automated Order Fulfillment:** Streamlines Pick, Pack and Ship.
-- **Inventory Management:** Efficiently manages and tracks inventory within fulfillment locations.
+- **Inventory Management:** Receiving, Cycle count, Availability.
-- **Microservices Architecture:** Utilizes a suite of microservices for flexibility and scalability.
+- **Microservices Architecture:** Headless, horizontal and verticle scalability ensured.

 ## Getting Started

 ### Prerequisites

-Before running the Fulfillment Center Manager application, ensure you have the following installed:

 - [Moqui Framework](https://github.com/moqui/moqui-framework): This serves as the base framework for the Fulfillment Center Manager.
 Follow the Moqui Framework installation instructions before proceeding.
 - [Mantle-UDM Component](https://github.com/hotwax/mantle-udm): A dependency required for the proper functioning of the Fulfillment Center Manager.
 Install this component as part of the setup process.